-- (i) We recommend that you use our Academy: https://forcam.com/academie/ The FORCAM Academy provides the knowledge to effectively use the methods for digital transformation and the technologies for the Smart Factory.
+- We recommend that you use our Academy: https://forcam.com/academie/ The FORCAM Academy provides the knowledge to effectively use the methods for digital transformation and the technologies for the Smart Factory.

-Based on lean manufacturing and TPM methods, our institute team will guide you to initiate changes in the company and to use the technologies correctly. - In our Customer Area you can find all manuals and product descriptions as well as additional information on your release.
-Additional information on graphical signal composition can be found in the Manual Graphical Composition there.
+Based on lean manufacturing and TPM methods, our institute team will guide you and provide support to initiate changes in the company and to use the technologies correctly. - Our Customer Area provides all manuals, product descriptions and further information about your release.
+Additional information on graphical signal composition can be found in the Manual Graphical composition there.